Epictetus/gig/README.md

 Gig is a Java application framework including the full-stack runtime and toolkit which is developed by Eiichiro Uchiumi and can be performed on JDK 6 or later.
-Gig offers a full set of development tools to build, deploy and maintain your Java applications more easily, more quickly and more safely.
+Gig offers a full set of development tools to build, deploy and maintain your Java applications more easily, quickly and safely.

 Documentation
 -------------